-The Lodge’s all-inclusive rates include accommodations, boat transfers to and from the island, three meals served family style, beverages and house wines, and Naturalist led excursions.
+The Lodge’s all-inclusive rates include accommodations, boat transfers to and from the island, three meals family style.
+House wines at dinner and naturalist excursions create the daily ritual.
 Guests are also welcome to use all recreation equipment free of charge.

 You can read about our complete review of Little St. Simons Island.